Qt, portable framework for desktop and mobiles

 Nokia developed Qt Quick for mobiles and tablets, a framework providing components to create interfaces.
 This lighter version is suitable for touch screens.
 It incorporates the QML language, a version of JavaScript, a runtime to access the system.
 The programmer may use it with Qt Creator.

-After the announcement of the partnership between Nokia and Microsoft, and the choice of Windows 7 Phone as preferential system for smartphones, developers are worried about the future of Qt.
+After the announcement of the partnership between Nokia and Microsoft, and the choice of Windows 7 Phone as preferential system for smartphones, developers were worried about the future of Qt.

 Nokia confirmed, however, support for Qt that runs on Symbian and Meego, and wanted to expand it by hiring new developers, but in 2012, it parted completely from the platform in favor of Digia..
 After Meego replaced by Tizen, whose the preferred interface is HTML 5, Qt is even more marginalized on mobile.
 However, the interface being now compatible with Android and iOS (since version 5.1), it is possible to develop in Qt on mobile next to the standard platform.